HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 > If you need to add more than two, please contact your webmaster to have them upload the documents to the website.
 They can send a link to the document for you to use as a link. <a href="#adding-links">Find out more about adding links to your messages.</a>

 Once you've added a display name, choose or browse for the file and click upload.
+Make sure that the file name does not have unique characters (e.g., !@#$%^&*`), this will prevent the file from uploading.
+In lieu of spaces in a file name, use hyphens instead (e.g. school-supply-list.pdf)

 Then, click okay and this will drop in the file.

 ### Pasting from word